elphinhote/Fantastic-Four-Day-Planner/README.md

 # Fantastic-Four-Stocks
 <h1> Introduction </h1>
-T

 The project is designed for the user who has a busy schedule.
 The user can go to our app and see all the stuff needed when they start their day.
-The news app lets the user easily read the news, while using a search query to find what's going on with their stocks and the weather updates weather conditions to let the user plan their day.
+The news app lets the user easily read the news, while using a search query to find what'sg oing on with their stocks and the weather app for weather conditions to let the users plan their day.

-For this project we decided to work from various different sources.
-When the page loads you will see the top headlines and the user will be given an option to input from various resources i.e. :
+For this project we worked from various different sources.
+When the page loads you will see the top headlines and the user will be given an option to input from the app resources i.e. :
 <ul>stock site</ul>
 <ul>weather site</ul>
 <ul>day planner</ul>